 list on SourceForge.
 This is the technical forum for EMC developers and people debugging EMC

 problems.
-See also the list archives and the EMC website.
+See also the EMC website.

 group on Yahoo.
 Support group for users of BobCAD cad/cam software.